allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 - the door was closed

 in a different order it does not make sense.

+Your role as a facilitator is to listen and observe - how fast new stickies are appearing, where discussion is taking place (try to capture events people are arguing about).
+Encourage the team to try to identify as many events as possible

+- if somebody is wrong, it's okay - others will correct.

+When someone is mentioning some mysterious term capture its definition.
+As a facilitator you can, and you should ask obvious questions as it takes the burden off others participants.

+This is also a phase were divergent thinking takes place as a part of *chaotic exploration*.
+So on board we have a lot of events, we do not judge them at this point &mdash; later we will see where they lead us &mdash; encourage to generate new ideas and set aside critical thinking and judgment.

 > **Tips**:
 > As an icebreaker you can put the first event or events out - to show how easy it is, and help draw participants into